1carusalwayswa/Simple-HTTP-Server-Proxy/README.md

 ## Some useful experience
 If you have one question, that you think you can deal with it by multithread.
-You gonna to have two, or more question. :(
+You gonna to have two, or more questions. :(